apache/flink/docs/dev/table/connectors/hbase.zh.md

 The connector can operate in upsert mode for exchange changelog messages with the external system using a primary key defined on the DDL.
 But the primary key can only be defined on the HBase rowkey field.
 If the PRIMARY KEY clause is not declared, the HBase connector will take rowkey as the primary key by default.

-<span class="label label-danger">Attention</span> HBase as a Lookup Source does not use any caching; data is always queried directly through the HBase client.
+<span class="label label-danger">Attention</span> HBase as a Lookup Source does not use any cache, data is always queried directly through the HBase client.

 Dependencies
 ------------